chainHero/heroes-service/README.md

 #### Mac OS X

-Dowload and install the latest [`Docker.dmg`](https://docs.docker.com/docker-for-mac/install/) package for Mac OS X available on the [Docker](https://docs.docker.com/docker-for-mac/install/) website.
-This will install `docker-compose` as well.
+Download and install the latest [`Docker.dmg`](https://docs.docker.com/docker-for-mac/install/) package for Mac OS X available on the [Docker](https://docs.docker.com/docker-for-mac/install/) website.
+This will install `docker-compose` as well, so you can skip the next step.

 #### Linux (not Ubuntu)